ansys/pydpf-post/doc/source/index.rst

 ==================================

-PyDPF-Post, a component of the Ansys Data Processing Framework (DPF), provides a Python interface for loading a simulation's results file, extracting simulation metadata and results, and then applying postprocessing operations on them.
+PyDPF-Post, a component of the Ansys Data Processing Framework (DPF), provides a Python interface for loading a simulation's result file, extracting simulation metadata and results, and then applying postprocessing operations on them.

 .. grid:: 1 2 2 2